 LAND USE AREA TYPE RURAL SUBURBAN URBAN CENTRE LIVE AND PLAY (Residential and parks) Homes, home-based businesses, and mixed use developments with residential uses, as well as parks and low impact recreation.
 Transport: These land uses primarily generate home-based and internal circulation trips (recreation, social, school, and retail).
 Home-based work trips are concentrated at peak periods, while other types of trips are dispersed across time periods.
 Streets to these land uses prioritise recreation walking and cycling over vehicle movement.
 Low density, generally no more than 4 units per hectare located outside the urban limits.
 Transport: Private motor vehicles are the predominant form of transport with low trip volumes throughout the day.
 Low and moderate density housing generally up to 15 units per hectare in an area where housing is the exclusive or dominant use.
 Transport: Private vehicles are the predominant form of transport but public transport should provide peak period service on arterials and connector/collectors.
-Nonmotorised trips are primarily recreational and occur on local roads.
+Non-motorised trips are primarily recreational and occur on local roads.
 Moderate and high density housing often in combination with other uses such that combined population of residents, employees, and students is typically 50 per hectare or greater.
 Transport: A higher portion of trips are made on public transport and by walking and cycling.
 There is lower priority for the provision of residential parking in urban areas.
 Moderate and high density housing often in combination with other uses such that combined population of residents, employees, and students is typically 200 per hectare or greater.
 Transport: Residents typically walk or cycle to nearby destinations and rely on public transport for longer trips, and they may choose not to own a vehicle.
 Provision for residential and commuter parking is a low priority in centres.
 SHOP AND TRADE (Retail and services) Retail or other service where most trips to the business are by customers and clients, rather than employees.
 Transport: A large volume of destination trips occur across time periods, especially weekends and peak shopping times to these land uses.
 A low-to-moderate volume of freight truck traffic is served.
 Streetscapes may serve as connections for destination users to reach several or numerous businesses in the area.
 Isolated or small clusters of stores or service-based businesses located outside the urban limits.
 Transport: Most trips are made in private motor vehicles with low trip volumes throughout the day.
 Includes both traditional town centres and newer shopping centres of generally 1-2 storeys where the dominant use is retail and services businesses and the combined retail and commercial floor-to-area ratio (FAR) is typically under 0.3 (gross).
-Transport: Most trips are made in private motor vehicles with moderate and high trip volumes, especially on weekends, Retail and services focused in a town centre or concentrated along an urban corridor in combination with other uses.
+Transport: Most trips are made in private motor vehicles with moderate and high trip volumes, especially on weekends, requiring these land uses to have large amounts of parking allocated to each site.
+Retail and services focused in a town centre or concentrated along an urban corridor in combination with other uses.
 The combined population of residents, employees, and students is typically 50 per hectare or greater.
 Transport: Trips are made on a variety of modes at all times with limited amounts of shared and paid parking.
 Moderate to high density land uses include retail mixed with other uses in an urban or town centre.
 Centres typically have, or are planned to have, a combined population of residents, employees, and students of 200 per hectare or greater.
-Transport: Public transport services are typically focused on centres, and centres are among the most highly
+Transport: Public transport services are typically focused on centres, and centres are among the most highly connected and walkable environments.
+Provision for parking is the lowest land use priority in centres.